kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 $((F1 \bowtie F2) \bowtie F3)$ first computes $(F1 \bowtie F2)$ sub-join,
 which in graph terms computes the 2-paths in the graph.
-This is a problem because often there can be many more of these acyclic sub-joins than there can be outputs for the the cyclic join.
+This is a problem because often there can be many more of these acyclic sub-joins than there can be outputs for the cyclic join.
 For this plan, there can
 be $IN^2$ many 2-paths (which is the AGM bound of 2-paths), which is polynomially larger than $IN^{1.5}$.